pgengler/ember-addon-state-bucket/README.md

 This is an experiment to save state between Ember-CLI addons, using the [node-persist](https://github.com/simonlast/node-persist) package.

-This addon simply initializes the storage and assigns it to a property on the global process (`process.emberAddonStateBucket`).
+This addon simply initializes the storage and assigns it to a property on the global build process (`process.emberAddonStateBucket`).

 To save state, simply call: